cuvva/terms/terms.md

 You must tell us about anything which may affect the product, insurance policy or quote.
 This could mean telling us about any previous incidents you've been involved in, or if there's any reason you may not be able to legally drive the vehicle.

-You can update your details yourself or speak with us in the app, by email, or in writing.
+You can update your details yourself or chat with us in the app, via the website, by email, or in writing.
 All communications are recorded - see our privacy notice for more information.

 If you're not sure whether you need to tell us something - please ask.
 We're happy to help!